W Idioms

 wind down

-At the end of the summer all of the shops at the beach resort began to wind down their business.
+At the end of the summer, the beach shops began to wind down for the winter.

-- tighten the spring of a machine to make it work
+- to tighten the spring of a machine or clock to make it work

 Every night before he goes to bed my grandfather winds up his alarm clock.